grip-framework/grip/DOCUMENTATION.md

 ### Raw middleware

-Raw middleware is the `HTTP::Handler` class.
+Raw middleware is an `HTTP::Handler` class inheritor.

+Using the raw middleware is not recommended since it is a global handler which most of the time is reserved for the core functionality.

 ```ruby
 class CustomHandler